someonesdad1/plib/README.md

 ### Formatting

-I used the black formatter to try out and was pleased with its speed.
-When I worked on large projects in industry, I appreciated the attempt to standardize source code formatting (and saw otherwise intelligent people almost get into fistfights over something as trivial as tabs versus spaces for indentation).
-I eventually figured out I didn't care for its output for my own projects.
-Alas, one day I accidentally did something like `black *.py` and it recursively formatted all my python scripts.
-Not tragic, but also not how I like to see my files.
-If you see a script with no blank lines between functions/classes and ''' for the multiline strings, this is my preferred formatting.
+One day I accidentally formatted every python file in this tree with the black formatter.
+I like the idea of standard formatting on large projects, but I also don't care for the black formatter's default choices.
+I've been slowly correcting this mistake.
+You'll see files with """ for the multiline strings and this is the formatting by the black formatting.
+I prefer using ''' and the "fixed" files will be this way.
+I also don't like blank lines between things because vertical real estate has always been the most precious on terminals and I always use a folding editor.

 ## Caution

-The set of files in this directory are a core set of python modules and scripts I've written over the years for my own use.
+- The set of files in this directory are a core set of python modules and scripts I've written over the years for my own use.
 There's some useful functionality in here, but it's fairly tightly coupled.
 This means if you find a script you like and want to move it somewhere else, you may find that it's dependent on a number of other modules.
   This will be annoying and possibly a lot of work to fix.
 This repository on my system is `/plib` and my `PYTHONPATH` variable is `"/plib:/plib/g"`.
 This repository is the only code I use outside of what's in the python distribution.
+- I work a lot in a bash terminal and use the /plib/color.py module to provide ANSI escape sequences to colorize text output.
+I used to provide -c options to turn on colorization, but later I just thought that virtually everything I do is in a 24-bit color terminal and the days of monochrome terminals is essentially over.
+However, if you use the modules/scripts in this directory, this may cause a hardship for you.
+  Currently, there's no easy way to avoid it, but coming up with a fix is on my todo list.

 # Tools

 ## PostScript drawing tool

 The g.py and other files in the g directory are a python wrapper over PostScript for making drawings.
-I wrote it in 2001 because there wasn't anything available at the time to do such tasks.
+I wrote it over Thanksgiving vacation in 2001 because there wasn't anything available at the time to do such tasks.
 It has been used for thousands of tasks over that time with essentially no changes except for when python changed or an external library changed, requiring a fix in the g.py script.
+I'd like to update it to use SVG, but writing such library code is a lot of work and I'm not sure it would be worth the effort for the return.

 ## 0what.py